 Year in the Bible began in March of 2012 with the goal of having our local church read the entire Bible in one year.
 It has continued to encourage reading throughout the year, even if not in a whole Bible/whole year plan.
 I wanted to foster community around the Word so having people read the same scripture together provided another level of commonality.
 Each week we’ve also hosted a Bible study on Wednesdays to talk about what has been read, as well as to go through some text a little more in depth.
 Those studies are available from the past two reading plans and are useful for group or personal study.
 God never intended for us to be Christians alone, yet we often designate reading our Bibles as a primarily personal activity.
 That should be part of it, but we learn more, grow more, and are better challenged when we gather together around the Word.

+Each week had posts that dove in to certain portions of the readings, Bible studies to help you sit and reflect, and links to other materials I’ve found useful.
 You can look through previous years posts using the search box at the bottom of this page.
 For example, search for “David” or “Romans” to see all the posts that mention those terms.

 …WHERE WE ARE GOING